Driver FR Americas

 - Sim racing (4500 iRating) / Twitch streamer, mountain biking, skiing, football, honour role at school

-- Mac understands there are more miles to do off track than there is on the track.
+- Mac understands there are more miles to do off track than on the track.